cindistar/movies-app-clean-architecture/README.md

-# Movies App with Clean Architecture and Tests (in progress)
+# Movies App with Clean Architecture and Unit Tests (in progress)

 This project shows how to implement a movies app in Flutter.
 I'm using Clean Archtecture, BloC and Unit Tests.
-The project uses the TMDB API to fetch a list of movies, and includes features such as pagination and local or remote storage (I'm still deciding wich storage option I will use).
+The app uses the TMDB API to fetch a list of movies, and includes features such as pagination and local or remote storage (I'm still deciding wich storage option I will use).

 <p float="left">